imsurajj/Lab-Practicle-File/README.md

 - [License](#license-)
 - [Thank you](#thank-you-for-your-interest-️)

-## Welcome to the SEMI-LAB-FILE Repository 🎉
+## Welcome to the SEM1-LAB-FILE Repository 🎉

 If you're wondering what this is, don't worry, we're still scratching our heads too.
 We seem to have a bunch of files named README, but no one knows what they're for.
 Maybe they're just here for the lolz?